spencertipping/ni/doc/ni_by_example.md

 ##`ni` Coding and Debugging

-The simplest way to build up a `ni` spell is by writing each intuitive step in order from beginning ot end, and testing each step in order.
-In general, `ni` spells will start producing output very quickly (or can be coerced to produce output quickly); once the output of one step in the spell looks good, you can move
+The simplest way to build up a `ni` spell is by writing one step of the spell, and checking each step's output for correctness.

+In general, `ni` spells will start producing output very quickly (or can be coerced to produce output quickly).
+Once the output of one step in the spell looks good, you can move on to the next step.

-As you advance through the tutorial, or start working with `ni` spells written by others, you'll want a quicker way to understand at a high level what a particular `ni` spell is doing.
+As you advance through this tutorial, or start working with `ni` spells written by others, you'll want a quicker way to understand at a high level what a particular `ni` spell is doing.

 For this, use `ni --explain <spell>`.
 Using the example above: